For a Lifestyle That Would Cost You $5,000 a Month in Nebraska…or $9,000 a month in New York…You'll Pay $1,700 (or Less) in Ecuador

 You eat organic fruits and vegetables…because that’s what’s sold in the markets.
 You walk more…because the pace of life is slower and you take the time to do it.
 The hours you once wasted in commuter traffic you now spend in the relaxing company of friends.
 No longer do you while away entire days under fluorescent office lights in a climate-controlled building…now you’re outside in the sun.
 Living here is energizing…restorative.
 Simply put: You feel younger, years younger, every day.

-An important fact: Although Ecuador is a much poorer country than the U.S., life expectancy here is the same.
+An important fact about Ecuador is that although it is a much poorer country than the U.S., life expectancy here is the same.
 The reason?
 Good food and good living.

 Here You’re a World Apart…but Not Isolated

 For us, moving to Ecuador was as much, maybe more, about adventure and a better quality of life as it was about value investing or affordable living.
 But the good news is that Ecuador delivers on all counts.

 You can find cheap property all over the planet…Ecuador is no exception.
 But in many locales, you’d lead an uncomfortable life, far from friends and family and disconnected from the rest of the world.
 Not so in Ecuador.

 In this country, you can golf on breathtaking courses so free of crowds you never have to make a tee time.
 A gourmet meal in a world-class restaurant costs about what you’d pay for bottled water and an appetizer in Los Angeles, New York City, or London.
 The fresh fruits and vegetables you find overpriced at specialty shops up north sell here at the local markets for pennies.